s-panferov/awesome-typescript-loader/README.md

 ### forkChecker *(string) (default=false)*

-Do type checking in a separate process, so webpack don't need to wait. **Significantly** improves development workflow.
+Do type checking in a separate process, so webpack don't need to wait. **Significantly** improves development workflow with tools like [react-hot-loader](https://github.com/gaearon/react-hot-loader).

+## Compiler options

+You can pass compiler options inside loader query string or in tsconfig file.

 ## Using with --watch or webpack-dev-server

 This loader has support of both `--watch` and `webpack-dev-server` modes.
 It handles file dependencies using internal webpack dependency markers.
-When you change a file, the loader recompiles all dependencies.
+When you change a file, the loader recompiles all the dependencies.

 ## External Modules